Master of Speech and Language Pathology

-- Candidates must have completed any bachelor's or master's degree (other than a degree specialising in speech and language therapy/pathology), with minimum of a B average.
+- Students wishing to enrol in the MSLP must have completed any bachelor's or master's degree (other than a degree specialising in speech and language therapy/pathology), with minimum of a B average.

 - In addition you must have passed one course in each of the following:

 Where one or two prerequisites have not been met in prior study, students may take the 'missing' courses in their first year.

 - Students for whom English is not their first language must provide proof of IELTS (Academic) scores of an average of at least 7.0, with no score lower than 6.5.